Medicare FAQs

 If you are undertaking a locum placement at a particular location for two weeks or more, or if you intend to do a recurring locum placement at the same location for less than two weeks on a regular basis, you should apply for a provider number for that location.

-If you are undertaking a locum placement for less than two weeks at the location and do not anticipate returning to the location, you should contact the Department of Human Services to check if you should obtain a provider number for the locum tenens not specific to the location.
+If you are undertaking a locum placement for less than two weeks at the location and do not anticipate returning to the location, you should contact Services Australia to check if you should obtain a provider number for the locum tenens placement not specific to the location.

-If you are relieving a specialist but do not hold specialist registration you cannot claim Medicare benefits at the rate for a specialist.
+If you are relieving a specialist but do not hold specialist registration you cannot claim Medicare benefits at a specialist rate.
 You should refer to MBS Online to review the explanatory memorandum that applies to your circumstances.

 Links:

-Yes, you can have the consultation with the patient.
+You can have a non-GP specialist consultation with a patient without a referral.
 However, without a valid referral you won’t be able to access Medicare benefits for that consultation.

-The patient’s treating health practitioner should have a consultation with the patient to establish the need for the specialist’s involvement before the specialist is engaged.
+The patient’s treating health practitioner should have a consultation with the patient to establish the need for the non-GP specialist’s involvement before the non-GP specialist is engaged.

 A GP cannot backdate a referral after the patient has been seen.
 Back dating a referral is fraud.
 The Health Insurance Act makes it an offence to offer a false statement relating to Medicare benefits.